Tarptent Scarp 2

 - pre-prepared TripTease guy lines with Line Loc tensioners

 - Crossing Poles shortened and move INSIDE the fly for more support (See my photos, instructions and comments at Backpacking Light in the Winter Camping section for this mod.)
+X-ing poles rest in the original grommeted webbing but now sewn inside at the apex of the carbon fiber corner rods.
+This puts pressure on the corner triangles which are very strong in this type of tension.

 - top 1/2 of fly and entire floor exterior RE-COATED with a 5:1 mix of odorless mineral spirits and GE clear silicone caulk.
 Mixed THOROUGHLY and rolled on with small short nap paint roller then wiped down with paper "shop towels". ** **very important to wipe it down This extra waterproofing adds to the tent's life.